camarman/linux-command-line/README.md

     Secure Boot   [Disabled]
     USB Boot      [Enabled]

-> Disabling the secure boot is optional.
+> IMPORTANT: Disabling the secure boot is optional.
 However, it's kind of complicated to maintain Linux distributions where secure boot is enabled.
-The situation might be different for AMD drivers.
+You might encounter with many error during updates/upgrades etc. The safest way is to disable the Secure Boot.

 ### Fedora Media Writer (FMW)

 1) Select the **Image Source** as *Download automatically*
 2) Select the **Fedora Release** and adjust the **Write Options**

->:exclamation: Do not select *Delete download after writing* in Write Options
+    :exclamation: Do not select *Delete download after writing* in Write Options

 ## Installation